Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 - Minor: An approved sequence of studies comprising at least four 6-credit point units in one discipline area or coherent multi-discipline area with at least two units at 200- or 300-level.

-- Major: An approved sequence of studies comprising at least eight 6-credit point units in one discipline area or coherent multi-discipline area with at least two units at 300-level.
+- Major: An approved sequence of studies comprising between six and eight 6-credit point units in one discipline area or coherent multi-discipline area with at least two units at 300-level.
+It is noted that the Bachelor of Business and the BA/BTch (Sec) both offer 6 unit majors.

 VET: Vocational Education and Training.
 See https://www.asqa.gov.au/about/vet-sector